 Barnes & Nobels’ Nook eReader or app (Digital Manga Publishing, Kodansha Comics, One Peace Books, Seven Seas, Viz, Yen Press) – Android, iOS, WindowsBarns & Nobels decided to kill their Nook service, apparently

-- iBookstore (Crunchyroll, Darkhorse comics, Harlequin Comics, Viz, Yen Press) – iOS, OSX
+- iBookstore (Crunchyroll, Darkhorse comics, Harlequin Comics, Viz, Yen Press) – iOS, OSX, macOS

 - Google Play Books (Crunchyroll, Darkhorse comics, Harlequin Comics, Viz, Yen Press) – Android, browser.

 - BookWalker – Android, iOS, OSX, macOS, Windows